-Fillmore Central Future Business Leaders of America brought home several chapter awards in addition to qualifying two members for national competition at the recent State Leadership Conference held in Omaha.
-Eighteen members from Fillmore Central High School participated in the three-day conference held April 7-9 by attending general sessions and professional development workshops, competing in various business events, visiting the campaign and college representative booths, and electing the 2016-2017 Nebraska State Officer Team.
-Adviser Cindy Talley along with chaperones, Tabitha Babella and Caitlin Moore accompanied the group.
+The Fillmore Central Future Business Leaders of America had a stellar performance at the recent State Leadership Conference held in Omaha.
+The 17 members representing the chapter brought home nine chapter awards including the prestigious Gold Seal Chapter award which is only bestowed upon the top 10% of chapters in the state.
+In addition to qualifying six members for national competition, 12 members earned 35 individual awards.
+Members joined over 2,200 other participants at the three-day conference held April 6-8 by attending general sessions and professional development workshops, competing in various business events, visiting the campaign and college representative booths, and electing the 2017-2018 Nebraska State Officer Team.
+Adviser Cindy Talley along with chaperones, Tabitha Babella and Sheri Shroyer accompanied the group.

-The parliamentary procedure team earned a second place award based on their performance of a properly conducted business meeting.
-Jacob Nutter served as the chair, Stephanie Babella as secretary, Aaron Poppert as treasurer, and Caleb Gardner as member.
+Through the years, Fillmore Central has had a winning tradition of sponsoring a parliamentary procedure team.The parliamentary procedure team members earned a second place award based on their performance of a properly conducted business meeting.
+Stephanie Babella served as the chair, Ryan Poppert as secretary, Aaron Poppert as treasurer, and Braden Myers as member.

 Caitlin Moore was nominated as a Star Volunteer of the Year a was recognized at the Saturday Awards Session.
 Caitlin is a past president of the local chapter and national competitor during her high school years.
 She has been a loyal supporter of the chapter by serving on the Advisory Council, attending SLC as a chaperone, and helping prepare the members for competitions.